 You may be thinking to yourself at this point that connecting with all of your buyers on a personal level, people you don’t even know, when you’re making 80 calls a day, seems really hard and probably unrealistic.

 You’re half right.
 It is difficult, but it’s not impossible.
 What you need to do is shift your thinking to think about your buyer.
 Not about why they are going to be so excited about your amazing analytics dashboard, but who they are, where do they live, and what were they thinking about before you even called them today.
 If you were them, what would you want to hear?
-Then work your strategy and conversation backwards from there.
+Then work your strategy and conversation backward from there.

 Also, think about how this particular buyer communicates.
 Is this someone who has a formal style?
 An informal style?
 What channels do they live on?
 If you build your strategy around that, it will be much easier to have organic conversations with people and it will start to feel less impossible and more doable.

-Organic conversations and buyer personalization needs to be applied to every channel you communicate on.
+Organic conversations and buyer personalization need to be applied to every channel you communicate on.
 Not just on a video call or on social, but email as well.
 Email marketing automation is great and saves salespeople tons of time, but it’s lost a lot of its traction in connecting with buyers

 Simple personalization and list segmentation can improve click-through rates by an average of 14% and conversions by 10%.
-For B2B sales, we personalize our emails in two ways: with company focused messaging and buyer focused messaging.
+For B2B sales, we personalize our emails in two ways: with company-focused messaging and buyer-focused messaging.
 Which is more effective?

 From Skaled’s own historical data, we’ve seen…

-- 10% open rates/4-6% reply rates with company focused messaging
+- 10% open rates/4-6% reply rates with company-focused messaging

-- 50%-60% open rates/20-30% reply rates with buyer focused messaging
+- 50%-60% open rates/20-30% reply rates with buyer-focused messaging